 1. Identify Your Best Prospective Visitors to Optimize Ad Buying

 The most important aspect of developing a winning marketing strategy is to truly know who your visitors are and where they’re coming from to visit your tourist destination.
-Many tourist destinations use visitor analytics to identify demographic and psychographic insights about their visitors.
-Beyond demographic variables like age, income range, and gender, these analytics reveal the lifestyle characteristics (also called psychographics) of your potential visitors.
-To get this information, researchers typically use credit card transaction or GPS data combined with household-level consumer characteristics.
+Many tourist destinations use mobile GPS data to identify demographic and psychographic insights about their visitors.
+Beyond demographic variables—like age, income range, and gender—these analytics reveal the lifestyle characteristics (also called psychographics) of your potential visitors.
+To get this information, researchers typically use credit card transaction or mobile GPS data combined with household-level consumer characteristics.

 Once complete, the studies provide insights into how to update your marketing strategies to better target the types of visitors that are more likely to visit your destination and the top origin markets for your destination marketing efforts.